 *Please verify all costs and services with Dr. Maxfield.
 This calculator is for estimates only.
 See below for additional information about the services offered.

-I am happy to serve Massachusetts, Rhode Island, and Eastern Connecticut (Unfortunately, I am not licensed in other states).
+I am happy to serve Massachusetts and Rhode Island, (Unfortunately, I am not licensed in other states).
 Requests for appointments outside of the service area will be honored only if time & schedule allows.
 Please call for schedule & travel charges outside of the regular travel area.

 Service Area